weight loss

 Overfill present?YesNo

-Liquid visible after dose?Expected - pen is emptyIndicates a mechanical jam
+Liquid visible after fourth dose?Expected - pen is emptyIndicates a mechanical jam

 Label designOriginal Lilly labellingUpdated label with version indicator